-The CPS module can monitor up to four inputs for the PIC12(L)F1822 (CPSCH<1:0>) and up to eight inputs for the PIC16(L)F1823 (CPSCH<2:0>).
+The CPS module can monitor up to four inputs.
 See Register 27-2 for details.
 To determine if a frequency change has occurred the user must:

 - Select the appropriate CPS pin by setting the appropriate CPSCH bits of the CPSCON1 register.

 - · Set the corresponding ANSEL bit.

 - · Set the corresponding TRIS bit.

 - · Run the software algorithm.